 In France, cheese plates are typically served at the end of the meal before the dessert course.
 And being France, there are many “rules” when it comes to serving and eating cheese courses.
 But we don’t want to make it hard work, so this is a simplified guide for how to make a French cheese board.

 Choose your cheeses first.
 Then pick the accoutrements you want to add later.

 Generally, three to five cheeses are typically recommended for a platter.
 It looks good and it means everyone will find something to suit their taste.
-You want different textures and flavors to give your cheese board some variety.
+You want different textures and flavours to give your cheese board some variety.
 So pick a hard, soft, semi-hard, and semi-soft cheese.
-With flavors, find a mix of mild and strong flavors.
+With flavours, find a mix of mild and strong flavours.